SWORDIntel/SENTINEL/README.md

 ## Disclaimer

 This shell environment is highly customized for a specific system and workflow.
 While it can serve as a template or inspiration, you will likely need to modify the configuration files, scripts, and paths to suit your own needs.

+This program was also created before someone introduced me to this "zsh" thing...i thing this is better despite glaring gaps in functionality i will eventually address